Start9Labs/documentation/site/source/developer-docs/documentation.rst

             .. figure:: /_static/images/contribution/documentation-new-step6.png
                 :width: 70%

-        6. Once reviewed we will either suggest changes or approve it if no changes are necessary.
-If we reject your PR we will try to offer an explanation of why the PR was not needed.
+        6. From here, a Start9 team member will review your PR, either suggesting changes or approving it if no changes are necessary.

         Thank you for contributing to Start9's documentation!